kamichettysiva/Docker-SeleniumTestNG/README.md

 - Pull the Docker-SeleniumTestNG project to your local machine and open in your favourite IDE
 - Update the src class files, cucumber feature files etc to suite your automation needs (i.e Add Test Cases, Add Dependencies to pom.xml, update the Dockerfile to add all the project files that are needed to run your TestNG suite on a docker image), for exploring purpose you can use this repo as is
-- Ensure all the dependencies are download in pom.xml and there are no errors
+- Ensure all the dependencies are downloaded in pom.xml and there are no errors

 ```
 FROM openjdk:8-jre-slim